-- Introduce yourself – If your firm is starting its media relations practices from scratch, reaching out to a beat writer or reporter is an easy way to give them an idea of who you are and what you do.
+- Introduce yourself – If your B2B business is starting its media relations practices from scratch, reaching out to a beat writer or reporter is an easy way to give them an idea of who you are and what you do.

-- Be sincere – While you may see your interactions with the media as a means to an end for securing coverage for your firm, being genuine and kind will go a long way toward building and maintaining a working relationship.
+- Be sincere – While you may see your interactions with the media as a means to an end for securing coverage for your B2B company, being genuine and kind will go a long way toward building and maintaining a working relationship.

 Engage, Don’t Sell

 A journalist’s top priority is sharing relevant and interesting stories with the public.
-They aren’t in partnership with your firm and likely won’t be interested in any fluff pieces about a big case you just won or any recognition you have received.
-Rather than reaching out to tell a media member that they should write about your firm, focus on how you can provide expertise on an important trending topic.
+They aren’t in partnership with your business and likely won’t be interested in any fluff pieces about any recognition you have received.
+Rather than reaching out to tell a media member that they should write about your company, focus on how you can provide expertise on an important trending topic.

 This practice can also be used when you seemingly don’t have any stories to pitch.
-If there’s nothing newsworthy happening at your firm, reach out to local media members and offer to be a resource on any stories they may be working on.
-While it may not immediately result in a mention for your firm, it will put you at the top of their mind the next time they need a source.
-Remember, positioning your firm and attorneys as thought leaders in your industry is one of the primary goals of securing media coverage.
+If there’s nothing newsworthy happening at your business, reach out to local media members and offer to be a resource on any stories they may be working on.
+While it may not immediately result in a mention for your B2B company, it will put you at the top of their mind the next time they need a source.
+Remember, positioning your business and associates as thought leaders in your industry is one of the primary goals of securing media coverage.

 Carefully Include Newsjacking